gwendall/way.js/README.md

 ### localStorage methods

 **way.backup()**
-Stores the data saved in the way datastore to localStorage.
+Stores the data saved in way.js' datastore to localStorage.
 If [selector] is omitted, all data wll be stored to localStorage.
 ```javascript
 way.backup();
 ```